gitpod-io/gitpod-gke-guide/README.md

 - [calico](https://docs.projectcalico.org) as CNI and NetworkPolicy implementation.
 - [cert-manager](https://cert-manager.io/) for self-signed SSL certificates.

-Upon completion, it will print the config for the resources created (including passwords) and instructions on what to do next. **IMPORTANT** - running the `make install` command after the initial install will change your database password which will require you to update your KOTS configuration.
+Upon completion, it will print the config for the resources created (including passwords and credential files) and instructions on how to get to the [next installtion step](https://www.gitpod.io/docs/self-hosted/latest/getting-started#step-4-install-gitpod).  **IMPORTANT** - running the `make install` command after the initial install will change your database password which will require you to update your KOTS configuration.

 ## DNS records